UBC-MDS/exploratory-data-viz/chapters/en/slides/module5/module5_20.md

 # Annotating with text and colour

-Notes: In this module we will be learning how to use colour and text to annotate our visualizations and highlight important features.
+Notes: In this slide deck, we will be learning how to use colour and text to annotate our visualizations and highlight important features.

 ---